Compactifications of reductive groups as moduli stacks of bundles

 Since $K[[t]]$ is a limit of Artinian $K$-algebras, we may lift $f_1$ to $\tilde f_1 = (x,g,h): \Spec K[[t]] \to \A^n \times G \times G$.
-Then $\tilde f_1(\eta) \subset U \times G \times G$, where $U \subset \A^n$ is the locus where $x_1 \cdots x_n \neq 0$, for this is the inverse image of $G \subset \MM(\Si)$.
+Then $\tilde f_1(\eta) \subset U \times G \times G$, where $U \subset \A^n$ is the locus where $x_1 \cdots x_n \neq 0$, for this is the inverse image of $G \subset {\red \MM_G}(\Si)$.
 Indeed, using the conventional framings of \re{g} we see that the morphism $U \times G \times G \to G$ is $(x,g,h) \mapsto g^{-1} x^\be h$.

 As pointed out in \re{g}, the action of $\G_m^n$ on $\E(\be) \to \C_n \to \A^n$ fixes the conventional framing at $p_+$ but changes it at $p_-$.
-Hence there is an action of $\G_m^n$ on $\A^n \times G \times G$ that projects to the obvious action on the first factor, acts trivially on the second factor, acts nontrivially on the third factor, and lifts to the framed bundle chain $\E(\be)$.
+Hence there is an action of $\G_m^n$ on $\A^n \times G \times G$ that projects to the obvious action on the first factor, acts trivially on the second factor, acts nontrivially on the third factor, and lifts to the framed bundle chain $\E(\be)$. {\red It therefore preserves the morphism to $\MM_G(\Si)$.}